TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 **Note**: To run each diagnostic in parallel, create separate <insight> tags each tag

-2. **Run multiple diagnostics in parallel**
+1. **Include multiple diagnostics**

-If you need to run multiple diagnostics in parallel, create two separate <Insight> tags.
-For example, if you need to present insights from two different diagnostics for the customer to have a complete picture of a resource's state, you'll need diagnostics that check that resource for 2 different things simultaneously to provide insights from both diagnostics.
+   Run multiple diagnostics in parallel by creating separate <insight> tags.
+For example, to give the customer a more complete picture of a resource’s state, you can include two separate insight tags from two different diagnostics.
+When the diagnostics finish running, insights from both diagnostics are presented to the customer.
+   With Solutions 2.0, you can place diagnostics anywhere in the article canvas, giving you complete flexibility in authoring the content to suit your customer’s needs.

 **Schema example:**